andymeneely/victory-point-salad/docs/RULES.md

 **_Climbing Ladders_**.
 When a card says that you may "Climb" a ladder, move your cube up one level on the Ladder card of your choice.

-For _The Point Ladder_, points are scored non-cumulatively at the *end* of the game.
+For _The Point Ladder_:
+  * Points are scored non-cumulatively at the *end* of the game.
+  * Taking a Climb at the top of this ladder has no effect.

 For *The Resource Ladder*, take your bonus immediately.

   * A *Draw* means that you draw a face-down card from the Resource pile.
   * A *Take* means you may take a face-up Resource card from the purchase rows.
+  * A *Steal* means you may take a Resource card from an opponent's tableau.
+  * If your cube is already at the top, take the bonus from the top of the ladder.

+For *The Special Ladder*, take your bonus immediately.

+  * A *Draw* means that you draw a face-down card from the Special pile.
+  * A *Take* means you may take a face-up Special card from the purchase rows.
+  * A *Play* means you may take an extra Action to play a Special card from your hand.
+  * If your cube is already at the top, take the bonus from the top of the ladder.

 ![ladder figure](rules_ladder.png){:.card-portrait .rotate-left}